nekevss/nekevss/README.md

 Welcome to my profile.

-~~There's no fancy website~~ ([Actually there is...](https://nekevss.github.io)), but there are emojis and repos :smile:

-I like Rust.
-It's fun.
+Feel free to check out my [website](https://nekevss.github.io). :smile:

+I'm probably working on some portion of the Temporal built-in.

 ---

-Favorite Lang: Rust

-Languages I'm familiar with: VBA, Rust, JavaScript, TypeScript.

-Others that I've played around in: Golang, C, Python.
+Programming languages: Rust, JavaScript, TypeScript, Go, VBA, (some Python)

 ---

-:fire: Hottest dumb take: Excel/VBA are underrated workplace wrappers for CLI tools.
+:fire: Hottest dumb take: VBA (with Excel) is incredibly useful in a corporate setting and slept on.

 <!--
 **nekevss/nekevss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.